 - Use multimedia.

 With such a strict and short format to follow, in what other ways can you make your news release more attractive and entertaining?
-Thankfully, these days, you can also include an image or two, or even a video to your press release.
-The human brain processes image 60,000 times faster than text.
+Thankfully, these days, you can also include an image or two, or even a video in your press release.
+The human brain processes images 60,000 times faster than text.
 Say more about your story by using infographics that can relay a lot more information in bite-size and a manner that is easier to understand.

 Every PR and marketing specialist should know how to write and distribute an effective press release.
-News releases are critical in ensuring that your brand or business stays on the radar of the media and especially your customers’.
+News releases are critical in ensuring that your brand or business stays on the radar of the media and especially your customers.
 Not only that, they’re cost-effective and can be an additional layer to help boost your other marketing efforts.
 Now, you have all the tools you need to create an amazing press release and get the recognition that your brand deserves.